oldkingcone/BYOSI/README.md

 ## Disclaimer.

 I am in no way responsible for the misuse of this.
 This issue is a major blind spot in EDR protection, i am only bringing it to everyones attention.

+## Thanks Section

+A big thanks to @im4x5yn74x for affectionately giving it the name BYOSI, and helping with the env to test in bringing this attack method to life.